 As many of you may be aware, The Elephant’s Debt has raised numerous questions regarding gambling and the ministry of James MacDonald.
+Please note that on November 18, 2013, MacDonald preached a message titled “My 5G” wherein he admitted to gambling both in private and in public, meaning casinos.
 In the comment section of the November 7th update, Bob Arosen, a close of friend of James MacDonald and one-time Director of Walk in the Word ministry, sought to shed light on many of the questions we have raised.
 According to Mr. Arosen:

 - James MacDonald played poker for money with Bob Arosen and his friends in a “home setting.”